elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-09-02-cs3237-lecture-4-some-deep-learning-techniques.md

 > This is why it is called an adversarial networks as both netoworks try to fight each other

+- We are trying to trick the discriminator that it  is real
+- The generator has to then try to generate better fakes

 #### Generating
 {Check notes 48-56}

 ### Training
 - Create generator, discriminator and GAN networks and load the data